parrt/autodx/images/matrix-calculus.md

 Hopefully you've made it all the way through to this point.
 You're well on your way to understanding matrix calculus!
 We've included a reference that summarizes all of the rules from this article in the next section.
 Also check out the annotated resource link below.

 Your next step would be to learn about the partial derivatives of matrices not just vectors.
-For example, you can take a look at the matrix differentiation section of [Matrix calculus](https://atmos.washington.edu/\verb|~|dennis/MatrixCalculus.pdf).
+For example, you can take a look at the matrix differentiation section of [Matrix calculus](https://atmos.washington.edu/~dennis/MatrixCalculus.pdf).

-{\bf Acknowledgements}.
+**Acknowledgements**.
 We thank [Yannet Interian](https://www.usfca.edu/faculty/yannet-interian) (Faculty in MS data science program at University of San Francisco) and [David Uminsky](http://www.cs.usfca.edu/~duminsky/) (Faculty/director of MS data science) for their help with the notation presented here.

 # Matrix Calculus Reference